Table of Contents

 By default Plain structure is used by WordPress.
 However, this is not the best option suitable for your SEO.
 You can select a different setting and then save your changes.

 You can also create custom permalinks in WordPress.
 Let’s have a close look as to how you can achieve this.

 Custom Permalinks are useful when you want to assign a custom path to individual posts, pages, tags, or categories.
 Following are the ways to create custom permalinks:

 You can change your website’s permalink structure in WordPress.
 In order to do so go to Settings > Permalinks.
 Click on the radio button next to the Custom Structure.

-You can select from the available tags and then click on Save Changes.
+You can select from the available tags (we’d cover them shortly) and then click on Save Changes.
 Once it is saved, all posts on your WordPress website will follow this new structure.

 You can also change the slug for an individual post/page in WordPress.
 To do so edit a post that you want to change the slug for.

 In the Classic Editor, you will find the permalink just below your post.
 Click on Edit and then change the end of the URL.

 In Gutenberg, you will find the URL slug in the Article > Permalink section.

 You can type your desired slug in the URL Slug to either make it shorter or more focused.
 Once done, click the Publish or Update button to save your changes.